kyma-incubator/compass/docs/director/default-eventing-for-application.md

 2. Verify the default Runtime assigned for Application eventing configuration

-The following GraphQL snippet queries the runtimes using the label filter to return the runtimes with the label `{APPLICATION_ID}_defaultEventing`.
-There should be only one runtime returned.
-The eventing configuration for the runtime should return `defaultURL` property with the URL pointing to the runtime.
-If the `defaultURL` property is empty, ensure that the runtime is fully provisioned and connected to the Compass.
+The following GraphQL snippet queries the Runtimes using the label filter to return the Runtimes with the `{APPLICATION_ID}_defaultEventing` label.
+There should be only one Runtime returned.
+The eventing configuration for the Runtime should return the `defaultURL` property with the URL pointing to the Runtime.
+If the `defaultURL` property is empty, ensure that the Runtime is fully provisioned and connected to Compass.

 ```graphql
 query {